 DAS vendors, such as CommScope and Corning, work with major carriers to install indoor antenna systems in hotels, hospitals, large office buildings and stadiums.
 Deploying a DAS, however, is more expensive than installing one or several small cells in a building, with costs dependent on supported frequencies and equipment, according to Waveform, a cell signal boosting provider.

 Many smaller businesses can use Wi-Fi to provide indoor mobile coverage for employees, particularly because most cellphones available these days support Wi-Fi calling.
 Modern Wi-Fi 6 -- 802.11ax -- APs increase throughput and decrease the congestion of public network bandwidth.
-Compared with previous Wi-Fi standards, Wi-Fi 6 interoperates better with 5G, enabling a more heterogeneous network when using both technologies.
+Compared with previous Wi-Fi standards, Wi-Fi 6 interoperates better with 5G services, enabling a more heterogeneous network when using both technologies.

 Key players in the indoor 5G space